ldynia/git-workshop/readme.md

 166e350 init -readme.md
 ```

-Tap yourself in the shoulder and shout Wunderbar!, because you just resolved yours first merge conflict.
+Tap yourself in the shoulder and shout Wunderbar!, because we just resolved our first merge conflict.

 ## Amend
-Sometimes you will find yourself in the situation where you forgot to add something important to the last commit, and the thing is not worth it to create new commit.
+Sometimes you will find yourself in the situation where you forgot to add something important to the last commit.
+However, the changes you are trying to add are not worth of creating new commit.
 This is where `git commit --amend` comes with help.

 ```shell
 # amend text